 Abandonment issues are also often linked to borderline personality disorder (BPD), a condition characterized by an intense fear of abandonment.
 The combination of an overwhelming fear of being left alone and being overly sensitive and emotional leads people with BPD to see threatening signs of abandonment everywhere.

 Is Fear of Abandonment Always BPD?

 Abandonment issues are not always present in people with BPD, nor do all people with abandonment issues have BPD.
 It is not, however, a standalone mental disorder.
 A fear of abandonment is usually a sign of greater anxiety or phobia.

 Fear of abandonment is often caused by events that compromise a person’s physical and emotional security.

-- Death of a loved one creates an emotional void that the person will try to fill by fear.
+- Death of a loved one creates an emotional void that the person will try to fill with fear.